Cigna Bariatric Surgery Requirements

 Cigna Health Insurance covers Roux-en-Y gastric bypass, biliopancreatic diversion with duodenal switch for individuals with a BMI greater than 50, adjustable silicone gastric banding, gastric sleeve (sleeve gastrectomy) as either a staged or stand-alone procedure, and vertical banded gastroplasty.

-NOTE: Cigna does cover all lap band adjustments and/or fills.
+NOTE: Cigna does cover all lap band adjustments and fills.

 Revisional/Reparative Bariatric Surgery Coverage

 Cigna does cover the replacement of an adjustable silicone gastric band or band removal as medically necessary if there is evidence of malfunction, a faulty component that cannot be repaired or evidence of slippage.
-This also is covered when the individual develops a major complication from a procedure.
-Revisional surgery is covered if a patient doesn’t lose enough weight if the coverage is available in the patient’s plan, the requested procedure is a regularly covered procedure and there is evidence of full compliance with the diet and post-op guidelines.
-Inadequate weight loss is defined by less than 50% of excess weight loss or failing to achieve body weight within 30% of ideal body weight within two years following surgery.
+This also is covered when the individual develops a significant complication from a procedure.
+Revisional surgery is covered if a patient doesn’t lose enough weight if the coverage is available in the patient’s plan, the requested method is a regularly covered procedure, and there is evidence of full compliance with the diet and post-op guidelines.
+Inadequate weight loss is defined by less than 50% of excess weight loss or failure to achieve body weight within 30% of ideal body weight within two years following surgery.